 Introduction:

 Cotton (GossypiumhirsutumL.) is known as “White gold” and “King of natural fibre”.
-Nutrient management is considering one of the most important factors that affecting cotton growth.
+Nutrient management is considered one of the most important factors that affect cotton growth.
 Nitrogen is one of the primary elements limiting crop production (Li et al., 2021).
-Therefore, chemical nitrogen fertilizer is applied comparatively in larger quantity for cotton farming (Watts et al, 2017).Demand of crop for sufficient nitrogen is in contradiction to increasing nitrogen use efficiency, particularly in the conventional farming made by many farmers (Rochester and Bange, 2016; Yang et. al, 2021).
+Therefore, chemical nitrogen fertilizer is applied comparatively in larger quantity for cotton farming (Watts et al, 2017).
+Demand of crop for sufficient nitrogen is in contradiction to increasing nitrogen use efficiency, particularly in the conventional farming made by many farmers (Rochester and Bange, 2016; Yang et. al, 2021).
 As per an estimate made by Macdonald et. al, 2017, about 10 and 35% of nitrogen containing chemical fertilizers are lost to the hydrosphere and atmosphere, respectively.
 The inefficient utilization of nitrogen fertilizer caused by enhanced application of nitrogen creates challenges to sustainable crop production and environmental health (Luoet. al., 2018).
 Comparatively higher vegetative growth in cotton plants generally occurs at the expense of reproductive plant parts and a large fraction of squares and small bolls on the lower sympodial branches either shed or open badly resulting in lower yield.
 Plant growth regulators (PGRs) are the substances when added in a small quantity may modify the plant growth usually by stimulating or inhibiting some part of natural growth regulation in plant body.
 Plant growth regulators are considered as new generation of agrochemicals after chemical fertilizers, pesticides and herbicides.
 PGRs may enhance yield by enhancing the retention of photosynthates into developing bolls.
 Cotton farmers and persons engaged in research have, therefore, frequently utilized plant growth retardants as a mean to maintain the balance between reproductive and vegetative growth for obtaining higher cotton production and productivity.
 Synthetic chemical compounds are widely used in cotton cultivation, for decreasing plant height.
 Mepiquat chloride is such compound is popular to reduce inter nodal length and ultimately reducing plant height and stimulating the translocation of photosynthates towards reproductive parts like developing cotton bolls, as a consequent results in higher yields.
 PGRs have been widely used in developed countries for enhancing cotton yield by maintaining plant growth and to improve lint yield and fiber quality.
 Gwathmey and Clement (2010) reported that source sink balance can be changed by using plant growth regulator likemepiquat chloride.
 Use of mepiquat chloride enhances nitrogen uptake resulting in to enhanced seed cotton yield (Shekaret al, (2015).
 Application of mepiquat chloride at squaring or at both squaring and flowering stages considerably improved cotton fibrequality characters viz; fiber length and fiber strength without significant loss of yields (Renet al, 2013).
 Cycocel could also be used to control the vegetative growth of cotton plants as per the findings ofAlfageih, Baswaid, and Atroosh (2001).
 However, research on spraying of growth retardants in conjunction with high density planting may pave way for synchronized maturity of the crop with uniform plant height that may help in harvesting of seed cotton mechanically at large scale.

 Keeping all the views in mind, the present investigation was designed and conducted to assess the effect of nitrogen levels on yield of cotton and to find out the effect of growth retardants on plant canopy of cotton grown under high density planting system.